chalatz/yellowblue/README.md

 - Distraction-free reading.
 The sidebar goes to the bottom while on posts and pages.
 - 4 additional color scheme presets.
 Apply them by changing a single word in the code.
 - By the power of Sass variables, you can apply your own color schemes.
+- Github Pages ready.
+No extra plugins are installed

 #### [Read the documentation online](http://chalatz.github.io/yellowblue-docs/)